2024-foss4g-europe/2024-foss4g-europe.github.io/content/about.md

 Como, Italy (2015); Paris, France (2017); Guimarães, Portugal (2018).

-Bringing the conference series to Tartu, the start-up capital of Estonia, gives the participants here the opportunity to present their work, make contacts and share experiences among people dealing with similar problems on a global scale.
+Bringing the conference series to Tartu, the start-up capital of Estonia, gives the participants here the opportunity to present their work, make contacts,the  and share experiences among people dealing with similar problems on a global scale.
 Bringing a recognized and important conference series to Estonia offers local professionals and students access to high-quality educational material and the